crate/crate-howtos/docs/deployment/cloud/aws/ec2-setup.rst

 Filter by Availability Zones
 ----------------------------

-A third possible way to filter instances is via availability zone.
+A third possible way to filter instances is via availability zones.
 Let's say you have several clusters for the same tenant in different availability zones (e.g. ``us-west-1`` and ``us-west-2``), you can launch the instance with the same security group (e.g. ``sg-crate-demo``) and filter the instances used for